masukomi/firefox_amazon_to_bookwyrm/README.md

 - Your configured BookWyrm instance URL (to fill the form)

 You can review the source code to verify this behavior.

+## Privacy
+The plugin stores two pieces of information _in your browser_:

+1. the domain name of your BookWyrm instance
+2. information from an Amazon product listing, that it uses to populate a form on your BookWyrm account.

+This information isn't transmitted to anyone else.
+We don't see what books you're looking at or any account information from any site.

 ## Important: Screen Scraping Limitations